tomtom94/react-easy-ssr/README.md

 You wanna work on the application ?

 it's recommended to use `prettier` and `eslint` on you IDE (Visual Studio Code for example).
-Just note by default prettier don't touch `.ts` and `.tsx` extension files, [you must make a speacial manipulation in Visual Studio Code](https://levelup.gitconnected.com/setting-up-eslint-with-prettier-typescript-and-visual-studio-code-d113bbec9857?) in your `settings.json`
+Just note by default prettier don't touch `.ts` and `.tsx` extension files, [you must make a speacial manipulation in Visual Studio Code](https://levelup.gitconnected.com/setting-up-eslint-with-prettier-typescript-and-visual-studio-code-d113bbec9857?) in your `settings.json`.

-You also better use another search engine sometimes. `Google.com` is enough.
-And enough is enough.
-We have a good search engine in Europe (finance by the European Investment Bank at 25 million in 2015) just use `Qwant.com` at least when you search for easy stuff, this is a good start.
-Moreover this is a french one ;) just use [Qwant.com](https://qwant.com)
+You also better a good search engine like [Qwant.com](https://qwant.com) also.

 ### Continious Integration with Github Actions